Atmosplay/AdMobAdapter-AtmosplayAds-Android/README-EN.md

 - Admob Rewarded old Custom Events Adapter：[AtmosplayAdsRewardedVideoLegacy.java](./admobadapter/src/main/java/com/atmosplayads/admobadapter/AtmosplayAdsRewardedVideoLegacy.java)

-*If you are using Unity deelopment environment, please add all the files above to the projects `Assets/Plugins/Android` directory*
+*If you are using Unity deelopment environment, please add all the files above to the projects `Assets/Plugins/Android` directory.*

 Util Class(which contains some common methods, such as parsing the json issued by AdMob, or converting the error code)：[AtmosplayAdsUtil.java](./admobadapter/src/main/java/com/atmosplayads/admobadapter/AtmosplayAdsUtil.java)